mikiya09/ComSci/data_structure/data_structure.md

 ```
 ### Big O Notation
 ```
-The worst case (upper bound) of the algorithm execution time
+The worst case (upper bound) of the algorithm execution time, use linked list as an exmaple
 ```
 <!-- ![Big-O-Comparison](./pic/bigO.png) -->
 <img src="./pic/bigO.png" width = 700>